 Chemiluminescent Immunoassay (CLIA)

 Blood should be drawn after an afternoon fast except water, and the patient should have been in the sitting position for at least 5 minutes.

 1.0 mL serum (0.5 mL minimum) collected in serum separator tube (SST / Tiger Top)

 Refrigerated: 5 days

-Hyperaldosteronism is a disorder caused by excessive secretion of aldosterone by the adrenal gland and may contribute to the development and progression of cardiovascular disease, renal disease, and hypertension.
+Hyperaldosteronism is the most common cause of secondary hypertension and is a disorder caused by excessive secretion of aldosterone by the adrenal gland.
+This may contribute to the development and progression of cardiovascular disease, renal disease, and hypertension.